jandom/jandom/_posts/2019-12-27-escape-from-the-blogger-alcatraz.md

 With the default Jekyll configuration, you're done: anything in the `_posts` directory is a 'collection' in Jekyll-speak.
 If you want to put your blog posts elsewhere, you can by adding a [custom collection](https://jekyllrb.com/docs/collections/).

+# Outro

+So that was pretty smooth but were there no wrinkles at all?
+There is a number of things lost during the migration
+- all migrated files are HTML, no markdown is allowed
+- all migrated files are single line, which makes it hard to re-visit and edit them
+- code blocks that used to work in Blogger are not formatted correctly

+That last point maybe can be addressed by adding the required script tag, with a required JS library.